rancher/rancher/pkg/migrations/README.md

 applied to a cluster (which is what a `Migration` is), and applying changes to resources.

 `./preferences` is an example migration that can combine multiple `v3.Preference` resources into a single `ConfigMap` and removes the original `v3.Preference` resources.

+Each user is modified as part of a ChangeSet which means that failures to modify one user's preferences doesn't impact on another user's changes.

 `./restrictedadmin` is an example migration that replaces GlobalRoleBindings that reference `restricted-admin` with `restricted-admin-replacement`.